RackHD/docs/docs/contributing.rst

 Contributing to RackHD
 ======================

+We certainly welcome and encourage contributions in the form of issues and pull requests, but please read the guidelines in this document before you get involved.
-Our project is relatively new, so we don't yet have many hard and fast rules.

-As the project grows and more people get involved, we may find the need to solidify our contributing guides.
+Since our project is relatively new, we don't yet have many hard and fast rules.
+As the project grows and more people get involved, we will solidify and extend our guidelines as needed.

-e certainly welcome and encourage contributions in the form of issues and pull requests are welcomed and encouraged.